VibrantResources/vib_blackmarket/README.md

 # How do players access the blackmarket?

-- Players can  correctly answer a randomly generated riddle, which can be found and configured in [Config.EntranceTypes.Riddles]
+- Players can  correctly answer a randomly generated riddle, which can be found and configured in [Config.EntranceQuestions]

 # How do players exit the market?